sathvikkk/shuttlebus_api/README.md

 Pre-requsite : Learning about postman tool for testing api operation calls, and creating a database and table in mysql. and about pythonflask framework.

+we ahve requrimetns.txt file which has all the needed dependencies that need to be install as mentioned below.

+we can use : pip install -r requirements.txt - to install all dependencies at once.

 Required framework Installations -- pip install flask
                                     pip install flask-mysql
                                     pip install -U flask-cors